Budgeting for a New Baby

 How to Save Money on Utilities

-The average household spends over $400 per month on utilities.
-Here are practical ways to lower your electric, water, ga...
+The average U.S. household spends over $400 monthly on utilities.
+Here are practical ways to lower your electric, water,...

 Sinking Funds Explained

-Sinking funds let you save gradually for planned expenses like car repairs, holidays, and insurance.
-Learn how to set th...
+Sinking funds let you save gradually for planned expenses like car repairs, holidays, and insurance premiums.
+Learn how ...

 Comments